-Bord na Móna (BnM) appreciates the Minister's intention to support, via the Climate Action Fund and Ireland's National Recovery and Resilience Plan, Bord na Móna in developing a package of measures, 'the Scheme', for enhanced decommissioning, rehabilitation and restoration of cutaway peatlands referred to as, the Peatlands Climate Action Scheme'.
-However, only the additional costs associated with the additional and enhanced rehabilitation, i.e, measures which go beyond the existing standard mandatory decommissioning and rehabilitation requirements arising from Condition 10 will be eligible for support.
+Bord na Móna (BnM) understand that it is the Minister's intention to impose an obligation on Bord na Móna to develop a package of measures, 'the Scheme', for the enhanced decommissioning, rehabilitation and restoration of cutaway peatlands (PCAS).
+It is understood that additional costs of the Scheme will be supported by the Government through the Climate Action Fund and Ireland's National Recovery and Resilience Plan.
+However, only the additional costs associated with the additional and enhanced rehabilitation, i.e, measures which go beyond the existing decommissioning and rehabilitation requirements arising from Condition 10 will be eligible for support.